Focus on tropical clouds: ORCESTRA

 Focus on the measurement region

-The region of the campaigns is the area of the ITCZ.
-The Intertropical Convergence Zone (ITCZ) is an important part of the Hadley Circulation, a global air flow system.
+The region of the campaigns was the Intertropical Convergence Zone (ITCZ), which is an important part of the Hadley Circulation, a global circulation system.
 Air masses rise in the ITCZ, resulting in intense rainfall.
-This zone is central to the climate because it distributes heat and moisture worldwide and is responsible for about one-third of the world's rainfall.
-The ITCZ is crucial to the Earth's climate system.
+This zone is central to the climate because it distributes heat and moisture worldwide and is responsible for about one-third of the world's precipitation.
 As the climate warms, the ITCZ is expected to change.
 However, climate models have difficulty accurately predicting these changes because of the complexity of the processes in the ITCZ.

-Recent findings show that mesoscale processes, i.e. meteorological processes with a horizontal extent of about 5 km to several hundred kilometers, such as thunderclouds and squalls, also determine the overall picture of the ITCZ.
+Recent findings show that mesoscale processes, i.e. meteorological processes with a horizontal extent of about five kilometers to several hundred kilometers, such as thunderclouds and squalls, also determine the overall picture of the ITCZ.
 This means that the effects of individual clouds must also be considered in order to correctly represent the large-scale circulation in the tropics.
-To better understand such mesoscale processes, they must be studied in more detail, for which climatologists need models with higher resolution.
-This requires descriptions of the ITCZ that cover the area from the tropopause to the upper ocean, i.e. from a depth of up to 1.5 kilometers in the ocean to a height of 15 kilometers.
-During the ORCESTRA campaign, three research aircraft, one research vessel and two observation stations, one in Cape Verde and one in Barbados, will provide the data.
+To better understand such mesoscale processes, they must be studied in more detail, for which climate scientists need models with higher resolution.
+A comprehensive description of the ITCZ requires profiles from the upper ocean to the tropopause, i.e. from a depth of up to 1.5 kilometers in the ocean to an altitude of 15 kilometers in the atmosphere.
+During the ORCESTRA campaign, three research aircraft, one research vessel, and two observation stations, one in Cape Verde and one in Barbados, as well as the EarthCARE satellite provided the data.

 BOW-TIE is one of eight independent measurement campaigns carried out under the umbrella of ORCESTRA.